MwithHeart/writetech-accelerator-portfolio-mariam/docs/api-documentation/reference/verify.md

 ---

 # Verify a payment
-This is used to verify the status of a payment by using its issueID.
+Use this to verify the status of a payment by using its issueID.

 > **Authentication details:**